alavret/yc-solution-library-for-azure/CloudIL-Azure VPN/README.md

-# Setting up a VPN between Azure VNET and Yandex VPC
+# Setting up a VPN between Azure VNET and CloudIL VPC

 ## Overview and target scenario
 If you need to deploy a Site-to-Site VPN connection between CloudIL and Microsoft Azure, you can use this example and module to set it up.